linuxdream/UdacityAI-Final/README.md

 ### So where are my skills at right now? (end of 2019)

 I can tell you that after this nanodegree, my Python and data science library skills are far better than where they were before I did the program.
 Again, I've been in the web software engineering field for almost 15 years so I had the programming background but I lacked the Python and data science library use knowledge.
 I feel much more comfortable with that now.
-I'm most certainly not an expert and I'd consider myself an entry-level data scientist at this point.
+I'm most certainly not an expert and I'd consider myself an entry-level data scientist at this point (as a product largely of my MCS-DS program but also this one as well).

 Between this course and my MCS classes I feel like I have good grasp on a lot of the machine learning concepts and could implement most of the more common ones.
 Where I think I lack is in the production implementation knowledge.
 I can code it but I don't know what it looks like to implement this as a service backend.
 I think I have an idea just from my cloud architecture and API design background but I have yet to see an actual implementation.